michaeljfriedman/economy-simulator/design.md

     - Each person pays 1/360 of their expenses.
 For each expense, pick a company uniformly at random in that industry to pay.
 If they can't afford to pay, they die.
-    - Each company pays 1/360 of their expenses
+    - Each company: Pays 1/360 of their expenses.
+If they can't afford to pay, they lay off all employees and go out of business.
   - Every 30 days:
-    - Each company: (1) Lays off employees[^layoffs] until they have enough money to pay all of them.
-(2) Pays their employees 1/12 of their income
+    - Each company: Pays their employees 1/12 of their income.
+If they can't afford to pay, they lay off employees[^layoffs] until they have enough.
+      If they run out of employees, they go out of business.

 [^layoffs]: Each employee to lay off is chosen by selecting an income from the income distribution of that industry, and then selecting the employee with the